Mortgage advice for public service workers and key workers

 For all public service sector employees, including British Armed Forces personnel, firefighters, police officers, NHS staff (including nurses and paramedics), and teachers in the public sector, Fox Davidson will offer a no-obligation review.

-Specialist mortgage rates and terms for public sector workers
+Specialist mortgage rates and terms for key workers and public sector workers

 Fox Davidson is an across-the-market mortgage broker; we get to work with hundreds of lenders including many specialist lenders.